frediwilkens/fw-wallet/README.md

 - CSS

 ## Try yourself
-- If you want to try click [HERE](https://frediwilkens.github.io/fw-wallet)!
+- If you want to try it click [HERE](https://frediwilkens.github.io/fw-wallet)!